openstack-archive/fuel-plugin-lma-collector/doc/source/dev/logs.rst

   * *syslogfacility* (number), the Syslog facility for Syslog-based messages.

+  * *python_module* (string), the Python module that generated the log message for OpenStack service logs.

   * *http_method* (string), the HTTP method (for instance 'GET').

   * *http_client_ip_address* (string), the IP address of the client that